ArwenFeng/voice-conversion/README.md

-# voice-conversion
+# Voice Conversion

-This project started with a goal to convert someone's voice to a specific target voice.
-So called, it's voice style transfer.
+This simple project started with a goal to convert someone's voice to a specific target voice.
 Traditionally, people deal with this kind of work through two steps -- speech recognition and speech sythesis.
 My implementation contains these two modules, too.
 However, the intermediate results are phoneme sequence instead of real words.
-To simplify the work, I only used CBHG mentioned in [Tacotron](https://arxiv.org/pdf/1703.10135.pdf) to build those two models mentioned above.
+To simplify the work, I only used CBHG module mentioned in [Tacotron](https://arxiv.org/pdf/1703.10135.pdf) to build those two models mentioned above.

 ## Phoneme Sequence Labeling Model